Information for Men

 - Avoid excessive use of alcohol and/or drugs.
 Never have sex with someone who is intoxicated or passed out.

-Yes.
+Yes, men can also be victims of sexual assault.
 One in six men will be sexually assaulted in his lifetime.
 Male survivors may experience fear and anger over the loss of control of their bodies.
 Men are often raised to believe that showing emotion is weak or wrong, which can make it even harder to deal with the overwhelming feelings resulting from an assault.
-It is important to seek help.
-See information about what to do if you are assaulted.
+It is important for any victim, female or male, to seek help.